foreksorg/vertx-config-launcher/README.md

 ### build.gradle Config

-Set your application's mainClass as launcher's
+Set your application's mainClass as launcher's.
+And define your jvm default arguements, those will be used for rendering config file.
+For example if config file includes ${mongoConfig} then when you pass -DmongoOptions=${file('conf/mongoConf.json').text}
+content of conf/mongoConf.json will be rendered.
+For what else can be done using template language please refer to [Freemarker] template language documentation.

 ```groovy